Tresillian Village News Bulletin Board

 We will remember them.”

-Following the two minutes silence, Bob then read aloud the words immortalised on the Kohima Memorial inscription:
+Bob Scott then read aloud the words immortalised on the Kohima Memorial inscription:

 “When you go home, Tell them of us and say, For your tomorrow, We gave our today”.